 Did you know that Papuk and Psunj used to be islands in the ancient Pannonian Sea, and that Lake Sovsko is the only part of the sea that still remains?
-Papuk also has some interesting caves - the Uviraljka cave is an important winter hibernation spot for bats, and the Suhodolka cave is the deepest cave in continental Croatia, at 90 metres.
+You can explore all this at the modern interpretation centers - Terra Panonica in Pleternica, the House of the Pannonian Sea in Velika, and the Geo-info Center in Voćin.